The Merlin TSM

 [TSM Specifications] [Product Pricing]

-Over the years, the TSM has evolved into a very sophisticated mini monitor.
+The TSM has evolved into a very sophisticated mini monitor.
 Critical aspects of its design have been considered many times to rid the speakers of minute resonance and distortion components which can confuse and complicate sound reproduction.
-Terrible, if you listen to complex material like classics or choral works.
-The most recent Master versions, the MMM in studio black and MXM in premium finishes are the most refined and versatile of them all, offering incredibly real, bodied and naturally resolved sound.
+They are terrible, if you listen to complex material like classics or choral works.
+The most recent Black Magic versions, in studio black and premium finishes are the most refined and versatile of them all, offering incredibly real, bodied and naturally resolved sound.
 They can be used in live or damped rooms, be listened to near or far field and sound equally as good on solid state or tube amplification.
 These speakers are very neutral sounding so they do not have specific characteristics to combine with those on flawed recordings making them sound un-music-like.
-Most current TSM owners have mentioned that they can listen to a much greater percentage of their music collections than ever before while a majority of them no longer feel the need for sub-woofers.
+Most Black Magic TSM owners have mentioned that they enjoy a greater percentage of their music collections than ever before while a majority of them no longer feel the need for sub-woofers.

 The TSM is a sealed two way monitor.
 We chose an air suspension design for two reasons.
 The back pressure on the woofer cone helps keep the voice coil in linear drive (in the middle of the magnet) ensuring a more benign impedance characteristic coupled with increased power handling.
 Sealed enclosures tend to provide deeper bass as well and the TSM has usable bass down to 35 Hz.
-Remarkable for the woofer and cabinet size.
+This is remarkable for the woofer and cabinet size.
 The drivers were selected for their excellent self damping characteristics so that steep filters need not be employed.
 Steep filters suffer from excessive component coloration, dynamic compression and phase anomalies .
 The woofer of choice is a Morel 164 pulp cone driver with a 3 inch voice coil.
-Woofers are tested for tolerance, placed in pairs and then covered with a proprietary coating to reduce resonance.
+The woofers are tested for tolerance, placed in pairs and then covered with a proprietary Mueller coating to reduce resonance.
 The tweeter is a refinement of the MDT 30 called the Renaissance 30.5.
-These damped silk dome tweeters are made for us in matched pairs as well.
+These damped and vented silk dome tweeters are made for us in matched pairs as well.
 We then mill the tweeter face plates to recess the screw heads and spray on a textured coating to reduce diffraction even further.
-Our fasteners are a proprietary Pan Torx low profile design.

 The cabinet is made out of a hardwood composite that is heavy and inert.
 The enclosure boasts of a 1.5” thick front baffle, bottom and back panel.
-The sides and top are 3/4” to replicate rigid yet slightly compliant aspects of design.
-The speaker is braced internally and packed with Dacron fiber fill, a superb broad band damping material.
+The sides and top are 3/4” to create a rigid yet slightly compliant design.
+The speaker is braced internally and packed with a superb broad band damping material.
 The crossover plate is removable enabling repairs and modifications to be done easily.
 All edges are milled with a large radius to further reduce edge diffraction while the tweeter is recessed to do the same.
 All in all a very sophisticated “beefy” enclosure with no sharp edges.
-To break up reflections, the MMM version is covered in the same water borne textured coating as the tweeter face plates while the MXM version is covered with a clear coat polyurethane automotive finish.
+To break up reflections, the studio version is covered in the same water borne textured coating as the tweeter face plates while the premium version is covered with a clear coat polyurethane automotive finish.
 The finish quality is spectacular and in essence, done by hand.
 Numerous hours of sanding and buffing with polishing compounds are clocked per pair.
-The MXM uses a special base coat that adds mass to the cabinet reducing minute cabinet resonances.
-The MXM actually weighs a few pounds more, sounds slightly fuller, a little more resolved, a touch clearer and a hair more continuous than the MMM.
-The difference is maybe a few percent in the favor of the MXM.
-However, this is not perceived by everyone who listens to them so the MMM version is a spectacular value and is perhaps, better suited to less critical systems.
+The premium finish uses a special base coat that adds mass to the cabinet reducing minute cabinet resonance.
+The premium version actually weighs a few pounds more, sounds fuller, more resolved, clearer and slightly more continuous than the studio.
+The difference is a few percentage points in the favor of the premium.
+However, this is not perceived by everyone who listens to them so the studio version is a spectacular value and is perhaps, better suited to less critical systems.
 The two differ in the finish, its cost, the amount of coating on the woofers, the value of the capacitors and the torque settings of the fasteners.
 That is all.

-I have heard some individuals call the TSM a conventional monitor design.
+Some individuals may call the TSM a conventional monitor.
 You have read how every aspect of its design was considered to enhance its reproduction of music, be easy to drive and to make it sound as coherent as possible.
 Like a single driver if you will.
 Not many manufacturers can claim this.
-Conventional designs have sharp edges to diffract sound confusing focus, layering and expanse.
-Use underdamped cabinets that resonate broadband, obscuring the music.
-Use drivers that ring or draw attention to themselves like ribbons, metals or ceramics which require steep filters to tame their response.
-Have a depression in the midrange that compresses perspective while negatively affecting tonal balance and focus.
-This in turn makes you more aware of the actual speaker placement.
-Use inferior crossover topography and components that show considerable component coloration.
-The list can go on and on and this in our opinion, embodies all that is typical in our industry.
+Conventional designs have sharp edges to diffract sound confusing focus, layering and expanse, use under damped cabinets that resonate broadband, obscuring the music, use drivers that ring or draw attention to themselves like ribbons, metals or ceramics which require steep filters to tame their response, have a depression in the midrange that compresses perspective while negatively affecting tonal balance and focus, use inferior crossover topography and components that show considerable component coloration.
+All of this makes you more aware of the actual speaker placement and the stratification of the output.
+The list can go on and on and this, in our opinion, embodies all that is “conventional” in our industry.

 You may already know that the TSM has a “to die for” reputation for imaging and depth of field.
-But what you may not know is that the Master versions (the MMM and MXM) image more precisely, layer even better, sound clearer, smoother and are more balanced than ever before.
-They sound coherent, almost like a single driver design but with wider bandwidth and less distortion.
+But what you may not know is the Black Magic versions image more precisely, layer even better, sound clearer, smoother and are more balanced than ever before.
+Their sound is uniquely coherent, like a single driver design but with wider bandwidth and less distortion.
 The bandwidth improvements allow the TSM to sound more relaxed and expansive while their continuous nature makes them sound incredibly open, room filling and tonally complete.
 Spectacular is their clarity, lack of confusion and dynamic expression.
 These qualities place them in a select group of mini monitors because they simply allow the music to come through while sounding so realistic, they can take your breath away.
 Certainly one of the world’s most special monitor designs.

-For many who listen at lower levels, near field or have smaller rooms, the mini monitor may be the perfect choice.
-If your room is larger, you listen at louder levels or want more bass extension than mini monitors have to offer…the TSM has been reviewed as “having the midrange and top end of speakers selling for two or three times its cost” why not add a subwoofer and make a wonderful full range set up.
-You may find that this more specialized approach gives you much better sound than some full range systems and save you a lot of money.
+Many, who listen at lower levels, near field or have smaller rooms, our mini monitor may be the perfect choice.
+If your room is larger, you listen at louder levels or want more bass extension than mini monitors have to offer…the TSM has been reviewed as “having the midrange and top end of speakers selling for two or three times its cost” why not add a sub-woofer and make a wonderful full range set up.
+You may find this more specialized approach gives you much better sound than some conventional full range systems and will save you a lot of money.

-From 50 Hz up, older VSMs are no match for the Master TSM’s sound.
-If you are considering an older VSM because it has more bass than a TSM, consider the Master TSM and a subwoofer.
+The older VSMs, from 50 Hz up, are no match for the Black Magic TSM’s sound.
+If you are considering an older VSM because it has more bass than a TSM, consider the Black Magic TSM and a sub-woofer.
 You may find you are much further ahead.